smith-tinkerlab/repytah/JOSS-Paper/paper.md

 # Summary

 We introduce `repytah`, a Python package that constructs aligned hierarchies, a structure-based representation for sequential data where repetitions have particular meaning (such as musical recordings or scores).
-Introduced by Kinnaird [@Kinnaird_ISMIR] and with music-based data as the primary motivation, the aligned hierarchies representation shows all possible hierarchical decompositions of a piece of music along a common time axis.
+Introduced by Kinnaird [@Kinnaird_ah] and with music-based data as the primary motivation, the aligned hierarchies representation shows all possible hierarchical decompositions of a piece of music along a common time axis.
 The `repytah` package provides tools to extract repeated structures in sequential data (including music-based data), and offers a comprehensive mechanism to convert them into aligned hierarchies.
 This package is a translation of the original MATLAB code by Kinnaird [@Kinnaird_code].

 # Statement of Need